 Personally, I’ve had computer problems on an island in the Mexican Caribbean and backpacking in Colombia, and I’m not exaggerating: it was a nightmare.

-When you’re a digital nomad and you have tech problems, your entire sense of security (your income) is threatened.
+When you’re a remote worker and you have tech problems, your entire sense of security (your income) is threatened.
 But I won’t drone on proper tech gear here..
 I have an entire blog post specifically about having the right gear to keep your career going: 14 Pieces Of Digital Nomad Gear To Make The Lifestyle Easier.